A universal median quasi-Monte Carlo integration: Median QMC integration

 For an odd integer $r$, we draw point sets $P_1, \dots, P_r$ independently and randomly from the set $S$, and we approximate $I_s(f)$ by the median-of-means

-Because of random selection for $P_1, \dots, P_r$, our estimate $M_{r}(f)$ is a random variable.
-This way, although our median QMC integration is a randomized quadrature algorithm, in this paper, we study the integration error in the deterministic setting and leave a study on the randomized setting open for future research.
+Because of random selection for $P_1, \dots, P_r$, our estimate $M_{r}(f)$ is a random variable, which means that our median QMC integration is a randomized quadrature algorithm; for every realization of $P_1, \dots, P_r$, the resulting estimator has a certain worst-case error.
+In what follows, we are interested in a lower bound on the probability of a small worst-case error (less than or equal to $\epsilon$) with respect to independently and randomly chosen $P_1, \dots, P_r$.
+A study of our median QMC integration in terms of different randomized error criteria is left open for future research.
+We refer to \cite{KR19} as a relevant work in this research direction, which studies a probabilistic error guarantee of the form